 Retrieves the URL of the user input form associated with the specified Collect Input from User activity.
-For more information, see Section 4.4.1, "Linking to a User Input Form," on page 49.
+For more information, see Linking to a User Input Form.

 Free-Form Text

 Allows you to add text to the constructed value.
 For example, if you use the Send Email activity in a workflow, you can use the Input Builder to construct the message body with a combination of free-form text and activity output parameters.
 The text you type is the same for each work item.
 The variables retrieve values at run time.